SUMMER 2018 LEGAL INTERNSHIP OPPORTUNITY

 For nearly 100 years, the ACLU has been our nation’s guardian of liberty, working in courts, legislatures, and communities to defend and preserve the individual rights and liberties guaranteed by the Constitution and laws of the United States.
 Whether it’s ending mass incarceration, achieving full equality for the LGBT community, establishing new privacy protections for our digital age, or preserving the right to vote or the right to have an abortion, the ACLU takes up the toughest civil liberties cases and issues to defend all people from government abuse and overreach.
 With more than a million members, activists, and supporters, the ACLU is a nationwide organization that fights tirelessly in all 50 states, Puerto Rico, and Washington, D.C., for the principle that every individual’s rights must be protected equally under the law, regardless of race, religion, gender, sexual orientation, gender identity or expression, age, disability or national origin.

 The Human Rights Program (HRP) of the ACLU’S National Office in New York City seeks legal interns for the Summer of 2018.
-A stipend is available for those students who do not receive outside funding and/or course credit.
+The ACLU provides a $5,000 stipend to law student summer interns who work full-time at the ACLU for 10 weeks.
+If students receive funding from their law schools in an amount that is less than $5,000 the ACLU will provide a stipend to cover the shortfall in their funding, up to $5,000.
 Arrangements can also be made with the student’s law school for work/study stipends or course credit.